 Chapter 3 Using Styles and Templates

-Using consistent formatting in your documents
+Using Consistent Formatting in Your Documents

 What is a template?

 A template is a model document that you use to create other documents.
 For example, you can create a template for business reports that has your company’s logo on the first page.
 New documents created from this template will all have your company’s logo on the first page.